RealMedia

 RealMedia is a proprietary multimedia container format created by RealNetworks with the filename extension .rm.
-RealMedia is generally used in conjunction with RealVideo and RealAudio, while also being used for streaming content over the Internet.
+RealMedia is used in conjunction with RealVideo and RealAudio, while also being used for streaming content over the Internet.
 Typically these streams are in CBR (constant bitrate), but a container for VBR (variable bitrate) streams named RMVB (RealMedia variable bitrate) has been developed.

 Overview

 A RealMedia file consists of a series of chunks that can be of several different types: